 I’m Prune –that means « plum »-, a (very) independent award-winning reporter, editor and author.
 Born in France in 1981, I am based in Berlin since 2008, after having lived in England, Spain, Hungary, Brussels, Nicosia or Paris.

 During the last decade, I mainly chose to dedicate myself to reportages.
-My print and multimedia stories have been published by Médiapart, GEO, Le Magazine du Monde, The Guardian, Elle, Grazia, Madame Figaro, Vice….and have been awarded two times the Prix Louise Weiss du journalisme européen, the Prix Philippe Chaffanjon du reportage multimedia, as well as shortlisted for the European Press Prize and encouraged by countless grants (SCAM*, EU Journalism Fund…)
+My print and multimedia stories have been published by l’Obs, Médiapart, GEO, Le Magazine du Monde, The Guardian, Elle, Grazia, Madame Figaro, Vice….and have been awarded two times the Prix Louise Weiss du journalisme européen, the Prix Philippe Chaffanjon du reportage multimedia, as well as shortlisted for the European Press Prize and encouraged by countless grants (SCAM*, EU Journalism Fund…) I also work regularly as an author for ARTE/Karambolage.

 As a freelance journalist in a collapsing media industry, this support helped me (like a lot) to carry on in-depth stories.
 Among others, I got « embedded » with the Pussy Riot, witnessing a special ‘anti-Poutine’ action in the outskirts of Moskow.
 I related the sufferings of raped Bosnian women during Balkan’s bloodiest conflict and investigated the rumors of organs trafficking in Kosovo.
 I explored the Baltic Sea to discover WW2 underwater chemical and conventional munitions and met the neo-nazis from ‘Golden Dawn‘ movement in Greece.